ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

-Even if you manage to solve all these issues and compare two algorithms, when someone else designs a third algorithm, they will not be able to reproduce your exact setup, so your results will be useless to them.
+Even if you manage to solve all these issues and compare two algorithms, when someone else designs a third algorithm, they will not be able to reproduce your exact setup, so your results will not be as valuable to them.
 For these reasons, empirical analysis is notoriously unreliable for comparing algorithms.
 Luckily, there is a much better option: [asymptotic analysis]{.term} and computational complexity.